qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 Compile options
 ===============

          Layout (as in Dvorak, Qwerty, Colemak, etc)

  • You can use the keyboard with two different letters/number-symbols layouts, switching between them.

  • You can compile the keyboard as a single layout (see ‛Eviscerations’).

  • Startup in the alternate BASE layer (for example Qwerty or Dvorak).

          Hardware

  • Hardware key configurations: _default_ (44), _arrow_ (45), _south paw_ (45), _arrow_ + _south paw_ (46).

 ![Minivan illustration 0](http://socialism.nl/misc/minivan/minivan_illustration_arrow_southpaw.jpg)
+   (On the `_RAR` layer, the additional _south paw_ key is more to the right.)

  • What the additional hardware keys for _arrow,_ _south paw_ should be.

- • It is possible to compile the keymap with 11 or 12 keys on the bottom row (see `TRANSMINIVAN_LEFTSIDE`, etc).
-Untested.
+ • It is possible to compile the keymap with 11, 12, 13 keys on the bottom row (see `TRANSMINIVAN_LEFTSIDE`, etc).
+Untested FIXME.

          Navigation cluster

  • An arrow cluster for _arrow_ hardware configuration, on the `_MOV` layer.

  • Navigation keys around _arrow_ hardware configuration arrow cluster on `_MOV` layer.

  • Navigation cluster in a triangle (WASD) (left hand), flat layout with optional vi(1) layout (right hand).

          Special functions

  • Set speed measuring on/off at keyboard startup.

  • Set text size measuring on/off at keyboard startup.

          Changing symbols

  • Switching the GUIs left/right.

  • You can change the symbol 'ƒ' Dutch guilder into a Euro symbol €.

  • Compile with symbols ☐ ☒ ☑ 🗹 (checkboxes) or ⮘ ⮙ ⮚ ⮛ (pointers).

  • Reduce firmware size/bloat: remove or eviscerate Unicode layer(s).

          Useless

  • If the middle led should show the last active layer when on BASE.

 Layers (text)